javascript-utilities/iterator-cascade-callbacks/README.md

 **Error message example**

 ```
-src/index.ts:3:30 - error TS7016: Could not find a declaration file for module '@javascript-utilities/iterator-cas cade-callbacks'. '...' implicitly has an 'any' type.
+src/index.ts:3:30 - error TS7016: Could not find a declaration file for module '@javascript-utilities/iterator-cascade-callbacks'. '...' implicitly has an 'any' type.

 Try `npm i --save-dev @types/iterator-cascade-callbacks` if it exists or add a new declaration (.d.ts) file containing `declare module '@javascript-utilities/iterator-cascade-callbacks';`